PhangsTeam/astro-HexMaps/README.md

 ## Roadmap

+- [ ] PyPI release
 - [ ] Expanded documentation and tutorials
 - [ ] Additional analysis utilities in `hexmaps_analysis.py`
-- [ ] Various feature updates (e.g. "island-method" masking, chunking for large data sets)
+- [ ] Various feature updates (e.g. "island-method" masking, chunking for large datasets)

 See the [open issues](https://github.com/PhangsTeam/astro-HexMaps/issues) for a full list of proposed features and known issues.